vogonsorg/q2dos/readme.txt

   you load Q2DOS load Ultramid -Q then Ultramid -Q -F.  If you don't have Ultramid for some reason, you can get the fix (with a batch included) at http://dk.toastednet.org/QDOS/GUSFIX.ZIP.
-  You also may need to set s_mixahead to 0.3 and use high IRQs.
+  You also may need to set s_mixahead to 0.3 and use high DMAs.
 * Make sure you are using the included CWSDPMI.EXE in your Q2 directory or you may get some issues with running out of memory.
 * To hear Ogg Vorbis or WAV tracks in game, rip the Q2 CD's audio tracks (2-11)